 Surprisingly, we’ve seen recommendations that say you only need 3 feet between your grill and your house.
-Perhaps that’s why the NFPA reports an average 8,900 home grill fires every year.
+Perhaps that’s why the NFPA reports an average of 8,900 home grill fires every year.
 The two leading reasons?
 Grills left unattended or placed too close to something flammable.
 We certainly see our share of scary home claims for this very reason.
-And as you can see from one of our claims, they don't have to catch on fire to cause costly damage.
+And as you can see from one of our claims, they don't have to catch fire to cause costly damage.

 We agree with the Consumer Product Safety Commission who recommends using your grill 10 feet or more from any dwelling, including your deck rail, house eaves, and overhanging tree branches.
 And keep close to your grill when you're cooking.
 Your food will turn out a lot better as well!